2025 Liga Femenina FPF

-The 2025 Liga Femenina, also known as Liga Femenina Apuesta Total 2025 for sponsorship reasons, will be the 27th season of the Peruvian Primera División Femenina, the highest level of Peruvian women's football.
-The season began on March and ended on October with the final.
+The 2025 Liga Femenina, also known as Liga Femenina Apuesta Total 2025 for sponsorship reasons, was the 27th season of the Peruvian Primera División Femenina, the highest level of Peruvian women's football.
+The season began on March and ended on 13 December with the final.

-Alianza Lima will be the defending champions.
+Alianza Lima were the defending champions.
+Alianza Lima defeated Universitario in the finals by an aggregate score of 5–3 to win their fourth tournament title.

 Teams

 A total of 12 teams played in the 2025 Liga Femenina season, the top 10 teams that played in the previous 2024 season, plus the 2024 Liga de Ascenso Femenina champions Real Áncash and the 2024 Liga de Ascenso Femenina runner-up Flamengo.